dabalakovkoresoftware/sounders-datafi-co-deployment/README.md

 # Datafi Edge Deployment in AWS

 This repository contains an AWS CDK App to self-host the Datafi edge stack in a customer-hosted AWS environment.
 The edge servers are a crucial component of the Datafi deployment, handling connections to customer data.
-The coordinator manages authentication and communication between edge servers.
+The coordinator manages authentication to access data, data catalog, policies etc. .
 Once deployed, end users access data through these hosted edge servers, ensuring that data does not flow through Datafi's cloud network.

 ## Overview